France secures support to limit scope of EU-U.S. trade talks

 The United States and the European Union aim to start negotiating a Transatlantic free trade pact by June, embracing half of world economic output and a third of all trade.
 A deal could add 0.5 percent to the EU economy and 0.4 percent to the U.S. economy by 2027, according to the European Commission.

-EU Trade Commissioner Karel De Gucht has said the "cultural exception" is not up for negotiation and that member states would still be able to subsidise the industry and set quotas.
+EU Trade Commissioner Karel De Gucht has said the "cultural exception" is not up for negotiation and that member states would still be able to subsidize the industry and set quotas.

 However, he has argued that the audiovisual sector should be included in the talks so that EU businesses could benefit from future developments, such as in digital media.